Parenting can be harsh. But with gentle parenting, you will find that you and your child are calmer than ever.

 “You implement boundaries.
 And yes, you may have some disciplinary actions for behaviors that are actually, you know, not uncalled for, but you also focus on the root of behaviors because that kind of gives you more insight on how to correct any improper behavior or how to figure out.
 To teach your child another way to respond and cope with situations that are giving them a hard time.”

-4 functions of behavior
+Four functions of behavior

-The four functions of behavior are sensory, escape attention and access to materials.
+The four functions of behavior are sensory, escape attention, and access to materials.

-Sensory is when the child’s movements or actions make them feel better.
-For instance, tapping their foot when they get nervous.
+Sensory is when the child’s movements or actions make them feel better — for instance, tapping their foot when they get nervous.

 Attention is a common one.
 Your child will continue behaviors to get attention.
-You know.
-The whining and crying when they don’t get their way.
+You know — the whining and crying when they don’t get their way.

-Access to materials happens when a child does the behavior to get something tangible they desire.
-Like pinching their brother to get the tablet.
+Access to materials happens when a child does the behavior to get something tangible they desire, like pinching their brother to get the tablet.